This section provides an overview of and links to Information Ethics and ICIE-related publications.

 This important survey will be a key text for LIS students and an essential reference work for practitioners.

 INFORMATION CULTURES IN A DIGITAL AGE

-Information Cultures in the Digital Age
+Information Cultures in a Digital Age

 A Festschrift in Honor of Rafael Capurro